“We’ve created a network of unlikely collaborators…” says Leadership Council member, Peter MacConnachie.

-Bridging the Research-Practice Gap, by Pratima Bansal, Stephanie Bertels, Tom Ewart, Peter MacConnachie and James O’Brien, appeared in the February 2012 issue of the Academy of Management Perspectives.
+Bridging the Research-Practice Gap, by Pratima Bansal, Stephanie Bertels, Tom Ewart, Peter MacConnachie, and James O’Brien, appeared in the February 2012 issue of the Academy of Management Perspectives.

 It highlights a critical issue that has long plagued both researchers and businesses: “Management research often bears little resemblance to management practice.
 Although this research-practice gap is widely recognized and frequently lamented, there is little discussion about how it can be bridged.”

 The paper calls for organizations like NBS to help bridge this gap.
-The authors include a manager, three academics and an administrator who collaborated closely to produce a research project that meets the needs of both practical and academic audiences.
+The authors include a manager, three academics, and an administrator who collaborated closely to produce a research project that meets the needs of both practical and academic audiences.
 The Culture Project is described as an example of the work that can be done at the interface of research and practice, producing something that businesses can apply.

 The lead researcher on the culture project, Stephanie Bertels, was surprised at the impact of the work.
 “Within a few months of the report’s release, several large companies sent me their own adaptations of the Culture Wheel.
 Within six months, about a dozen organizations, including companies and a few municipalities, had shared versions that they had adapted to suit their context or needs.”

-Note: All quotes are from Bansal, Bertels, Ewart, MacConnachie, and O’Brien (2012).
+All quotes in this article are from Bansal, Bertels, Ewart, MacConnachie, and O’Brien (2012).
 Bridging the Research-Practice Gap.
 The Academy of Management Perspectives, 26(1), p73-91.

 This site uses User Verification plugin to reduce spam.
 See how your comment data is processed.